bkjaya2020/docker-ivms4200-linux/README.md

 Then the timezone file is opened

-Go to the top line of the file ,  press insert key or your key board and enter your timezone ( ie    Asia/Colombo)
+Go to the top line of the file ,  press insert key on your key board and enter your timezone ( ie    Asia/Colombo)

 Then press the Esc key and Shift :x to save & quit  the file